j9chan/FileIndexer/README.md

  input, and we suggest you try out some free plain text books from http://www.gutenberg.org/

-Note: See file-input branch for blobs containing filenames
+Note: See file-input branch for blobs containing filenames functionality (need to merge eventually)

 ## Code Example